code-red-solutions/NPS-CodeTest/docs/_sections/2-configuration-2-intro-to-configuration.md

 </script>
 ```

-Some of the things that yoiu can specify
+Some of the things that you can specify are listed in the [Features](index.html#features) section of the homepage but include the position and colour of the widget and the questions that it asks.